-Over the next hour, we found out out it was my sister’s plane, Pan Am 103, that had come down over the sleepy market town of Lockerbie.
+Over the next hour, we found out that it was my sister’s plane, Pan Am 103, which had come down over the sleepy market town of Lockerbie.
 Our lives would never be the same.

 In the coming days and weeks, many facts were established.
-Bodies strewn over the beautiful Scottish Borders countryside were recovered, along with parts of the plane and people’s luggage.
-Memorial services were attended by politicians and dignitaries, private funerals and wakes took place in the U.S., U.K. and other countries .
-For weeks, months, years, this event occupied front covers and columns of newspapers and featured heavily in the media.
+Bodies strewn over the beautiful Scottish countryside were recovered, along with parts of the plane and people’s luggage.
+Memorial services were attended by politicians and dignitaries, private funerals and wakes took place in the US, UK, and other countries.
+For weeks, months, years, this event occupied front covers, columns of newspapers, and the media.
 Even to this day.
-But for me, I had to deal with the grief of losing my sister and also the fact that I didn’t keep my promise – to get back from shopping before she left.
+But for me, I had to deal with the grief of losing my sister and also the fact that I didn’t keep my promise to get back from shopping before she left.
 I never said goodbye.
-I wished I had told her that I loved her; that I forgave her for the years of pain she put me through, but I didn’t.
-Somehow I had to forgive myself, and also the perpetrators of this deed.
+I wished I had told her that I loved her and that I forgave her for the years of pain she put me through.
+But I didn’t.
+Somehow, I had to forgive myself, and also the perpetrators of this deed.
 So I prayed.
-I asked God to help me to forgive.
+I asked God to help me forgive.

 As a family, we have seen amazing things happen around the world as a result of the Lockerbie air disaster; so many great things that God has brought out of such a dark event.
 Many children’s lives in Asia have been transformed because of my sister’s death.

 But for me, the greatest act of God is that I have not been overcome with unforgiveness and anger.
 Instead, I have been able to walk on from that evening before Christmas in 1988, free from bitterness, able to forgive.
 Most importantly, to forgive myself – because God already had.